-This blog post will introduce you to 9 emerging trends, which are expected to engulf the insurance industry and help those who follow them stay on top of the competition and satisfy both their and their customers’ needs.
+In the following paragraphs, I will introduce you to 9 emerging insurance industry technology trends, which are expected to engulf the domain.
+They will help those vendors who follow them stay on top of the competition and satisfy both their and their customers’ needs.

-There are a few key emerging insurance industry trends driving major changes in automobile insurance, which is the top consumer product for most retail insurance companies.
+There are a few key insurance industry trends driving major changes in automobile insurance, which is the top consumer product for most retail companies in the insurance domain.

 One of the biggest insurance industry trends is the recently emerged ride-sharing service.
-Companies, which employ a gig economy, have exploded in the last few years or so would be an understatement.
+Companies, which employ a gig economy, have exploded in the last few years, to say the least.

 Businesses such as Lyft and Uber could have a big and lasting impact on the insurance industry because of the emerging requirements for ride-sharing insurance.
-At the moment not too many freelance drivers have a ride-share insurance.
+At the moment, not too many freelance drivers have ride-share insurance.

-Uber alone has an estimated 400,000 drivers around the globe, which means there are several hundred thousand Uber drivers who are not insured.
+Uber alone has an estimated 400,000 drivers around the globe, which means there are several hundred thousand drivers involved in ridesharing who are not insured.

 Getting the insurance however is not as easy for the drivers as it may sound.
-Since rideshare drivers are considered independent contractors.
+Since rideshare drivers are considered independent contractors by the insurance industry.
 Their vehicles are used both for personal driving and for business.

-That makes insuring them in a somewhat of a gray area since personal insurance offers no protection for the driver if he uses his vehicle for business, and a commercial insurance plan is only for vehicles used strictly for business.
+That makes insuring them in a somewhat of a gray area.
+This is because personal insurance offers no protection for the driver if he uses his vehicle for business, and a commercial insurance plan is only for vehicles used strictly for business.

-The conclusion for insurance companies is that ridesharing is a new, previously unexplored market.
-Insurance agents should research rideshare policies, so they can bridge the gaps in their policies and adjust SAID policies, since insurance varies from country to country.
+The conclusion for companies in the insurance domain is that ridesharing is a new, previously unexplored market.
+Insurance agents should research rideshare policies, so they can bridge the gaps in their policies and adjust SAID policies since insurance varies from country to country.

 More and more car manufacturers incorporate self-driving systems in their vehicles.
 In case of an accident in which the human driver was not involved, the fault seems to fall onto the manufacturer.